 We work hard to position hunters at distances and shots they are comfortable with.
 Often shots occur within 150 yards but please be comfortable and proficient at shooting up to 300 yards.

-You can book last-minute or a few years ahead of your hunt.
+You can occasionally book last-minute or plan a few years ahead of your hunt.
 March and April is the red stag roar so if you'd like to hunt then - it's not a bad idea to contact us well in advance.
 Our guide team is talented and flexible so we're often able to accommodate short-notice hunting requests throughout the year.

+This is a funny question, so send us a note and we can help to sort the travel logistics!
 From the United States, New Zealand is an overnight flight.
 Air New Zealand offers direct flights from Chicago and the West Coast to Auckland International Airport (North Island).
 From Auckland you will need to catch a short connecting flight (90 to 120 minutes) to Queenstown or Dunedin airports.

 When you land in Auckland: